gustavopinto/tesl/trabalho-final/CassioBatista.md

 is a more general template for a personal (or group, although it does not seem to be the real purpose) webpage.

-## Translation on Hugo Academic
+## Realizar tradução
-- type: translation
+- theme: Hugo Academic
 - problem: multilingual for Portuguese still in English
 - **solution**: translate most of the Brazilian Portuguese stuff that goes in HTML hyperlinks ([PR #1121](https://github.com/gcushen/hugo-academic/pull/1121)).
 - status: :heavy_check_mark: accepted
 - grade: 1 pt

-## Customise pulication share buttons on Hugo Academic
+## Adicionar pequena funcionalidade
-- type: small functionality
+- theme: Hugo Academic
 - problem: The current version provides some static, fixed buttons to share a publication page on social media such as Facebook or Twitter.
 But let's say you didn't want the Facebook button to be there.
 At the current version you